Deontology

 The deontological paradigm aligns very well with logic because any ethical statement in SUMO will technically be in the form of a rule, the adherence to which can be judged.
 Definitionally, ‘duty’ is roughly synonymous with ‘obligation’.
 The granularity of judgments can be significant: adherence to a rule could be good yet optional.
 The standard deontic operators of obligation, prohibition, and permission do not bother with this level of granularity.
 Non-obligatory good is simply permissible.

 In SUMO, I decided to split deontology into two types of theories: Imperative Theories and Value Judgment Theories.
 The imperative theories are simply those that concern themselves with the standard deontic operators.
-The value judgment theories are those that assign value judgments, such as good, bad, or neutral.
+The value judgment theories are those that assign value judgments, such as good and bad.
 There is a philosophically strong trivial mapping between them: consider X as good if and only if X is obligatory and X as bad if and only if X is prohibited.
-The relation between neutrality and permission is a bit more complicated because one ought to be permitted to do that which is obliged.
-That which is neither obliged nor prohibited is ‘purely’ permitted; that which is neither good nor bad is morally neutral.
+I’ve added the notion of moral permissibility to the value judgment language to simplify the correspondence1To my surprise, there is a paper by Gustafsson arguing that Permissibility Is the Only Feasible Deontic Primitive..
 If there are varying degrees of goodness, these can correlate with the varying degrees of obligation.
 This simple correspondence justifies considering value judgment theories to be deontological of nature.

 SUMO